vyang14/regex-tutorial-CS-vyang/README.md

 ## Summary

-This brief tutorial will cover a number of basic and advanced Regular Expressions and how to implement them in JavaScript.
+This brief tutorial will cover a number of basic and advanced Regular Expressions.

 ## Table of Contents